sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-edit-customer/cp-mobile-dev-kit-edit-customer.md

 1. Re-launch the app on your device, you may asked to authenticate with passcode or Biometric authentication.
 You will see a _Confirmation_ pop-up, tap **OK**.

-2. Tap **CUSTOMER LIST**, tap one of the available customer record,  you will then navigate to Customer detail page.
+2. Tap **Customer List**, tap one of the available customer record,  you will then navigate to Customer detail page.
 Tap `edit` icon.

     ![MDK](img_8.2.1.png)
     ![MDK](img_8.2.2.png)